 This course is part of the CNSA Archival Certificate Program.
 Those enrolled in the program will need to complete an assignment at the end of the course to demonstrate their comprehension of the course content.

 This course is taught either online over three half-days or in person over two full days.
 Most of the content is delivered in class through lectures, discussions, and activities, but some reading will be required between sessions.

 Introduction to Archives or experience working in an archive.

-Registration is open to anyone although preference is given to CNSA Members.
-Staff and/or volunteers at CNSA member organizations, which are in good standing, can register at the discounted rate.
+Registration is open to anyone although preference is given to those enrolled in the Archival Certificate Program and CNSA Members.
+Staff and/or volunteers at CNSA member organizations that are in good standing, can register at the member rate.
 Multiple staff/volunteers from a member organization may be eligible for a group discount.
 Please contact our Archives Advisor for details.

 CNSA members are eligible for a travel subsidy if this course is offered in person.
 Click here for Expense Claim Form for travel subsidy.